johannschopplich/nuxt-kql/docs/guide/what-is-nuxt-kql.md

 # What is nuxt-kql?

 `nuxt-kql` is a lightweight module for [Nuxt](https://nuxt.com) to reliably fetch data from your Kirby instance using the **Kirby Query Language API**.
-It works on the server and client.
+It works on the server and client-side (the latter has to be enabled explicitly).

 ## Motivation